What is a repetitive strain injury?

 The first step to solving our sitting posture problem is being conscious enough to realize what we are doing wrong.
 The second step is to learn the process that we need to do right.

 I sleep between 7 and 9 hours per night.
 I also sleep in a completely dark room (blinds over the windows plus drapes over the blinds).
 And I know it’s tough, but I don’t sleep with my smartphone within arm’s reach of the bed.
 My mental clarity improved greatly when I implemented these 3 small habits.
-When my mental clarity increased, it had a direct improvement on my posture.
+When my mental clarity increased, it had a direct improvement on how I sleep for better posture.

 The way we breathe plays a huge part in how good (or bad) our posture is.
 It doesn’t matter if we’re sitting, standing, moving, running, or even laying down.
-Click here to read about a technique that will help you improve both your breathing efficiency and your posture.
+To learn a technique that helps me improve my posture, check out the article I wrote titled Improve Your Posture by Breathing More Effectively.

 I drink about half my body weight in ounces per day.
 I also drink water that’s filtered through reverse osmosis.
 The good news about reverse osmosis is that the water goes through an intense multi-layered filtration process that gets out all of the impurities in the water.
 The bad news is that it also filters out the healthy minerals that our body desperately needs.
 To work around this, I add liquid trace minerals to my water.
 And if I don’t have a bottle of trace minerals, I’ll at least add a pinch of ground up himalayan sea salt to my water instead.